jbcodeforce/ML-studies/docs/ml/classifier.md

 ![](https://latex.codecogs.com/svg.latex?\frac{1}{2} ||W||^2) is the regularization bias to penalize extreme parameter weights.

+Logistic regression is a useful model for online learning via stochastic gradient descent, but also allows us to predict the probability of a particular event.

 ### Fitting

 **Overfitting** is a common problem in machine learning, where a model performs well on training data but does not generalize well to unseen data.
 If a model suffers from overfitting, we also say that the model has a **high variance**, which can be caused by having too many parameters that lead to a model that is too complex given the underlying data.